<< Click to Display Table of Contents >> Troubleshooting Widgets |

 You do this by registering the Widget in Bizagi Studio, and making sure that this step does not show any error messages either when registering it for the first time, or updating it.

-If there are any errors, it is most likely that you will need to review your Widget’s structure to make sure that all referenced files are imported.
+If there are any errors, you will most likely need to review your Widget’s structure to ensure that all referenced files are properly imported.

 2. Loads in Forms Designer?

-•That the properties panel loads up correctly all the properties you defined for design, that are up for configuration.
+•That the properties panel correctly loads all the properties you defined for design, that are up for configuration.

-If you include the Widget and either the Forms designer freezes, it does not properly display it, or the rest of the design of it gets altered, then it means that the Widget has errors and some of its information is not working as expected.
+If you include the Widget and notice that the Forms designer freezes, does not display it properly, or alters the rest of its design, this indicates that the Widget contains errors and some of its information is not functioning as expected.

-This may be caused either by: incomplete definition of its properties, or a faulty implementation (a single line of code throwing an error may result in such alterations).
+This issue may be caused by either an incomplete definition of its properties or a faulty implementation (even a single line of code causing an error can result in such alterations).

 You may also want to delete the installed Widget and upload it again with the necessary adjustments, and rely strongly on the simulation features of the Widget Editor.